mics-devs-stuff/mics-devs-stuff/README.md

 Hi i'm michelangelo

-Currently i'm working as a Frontend developer but still got a passion on IOT developing tho
+Currently i'm working as a Frontend developer, studying to be a Designer Engineer, degree in IOT development

-Love music and sometimes i make something out of it...